Philipp-Sc/learning/README.md

 * Improve NN by providing better training data.
 (Annotate Lichess Chess Database with Stockfish)
 * Consider live training the NN on the current (or simialar) game position.
 Stockfish evaluations are already partly there anyway.
 * Add more principles/features.
 * Calculate Pawn Structure from Database.

-* Improve Importance calculation code to run asynchron and display results immidiatly.

-*
+Reduce 3 features to 1.

 * **@training**
 * a) Based on game history let the opponement go for positions where you made mistakes in the past.